(See also Overview of Interstitial Lung Diseases.)

 Comparing Types Of Idiopathic Interstitial Pneumonias*

-Chest x-rays are done.Computed tomography (CT) of the chest is done.
+Computed tomography (CT) of the chest is the main imaging tool used in the evaluation of idiopathic interstitial pneumonias.
 CT may allow doctors to make a diagnosis.
 If not, doctors remove a small sample of lung tissue for examination under a microscope (lung biopsy).
-Usually, biopsy is done surgically with use of a thoracoscope (see Thoracoscopy).
+Usually, biopsy is done surgically with use of a thoracoscope.